-The Indian Ocean accounts for approximately 21% of the world's tuna catch, making it the second largest region for tuna fishing.
-Yet despite the critical importance of tuna to the region's ecosystems and economies, an important number of tuna populations are overfished.
+The Indian Ocean accounts for approximately 21% of the world's tuna catch, making it the second largest region for tuna fishing.^{18, 19} Yet despite the critical importance of tuna to the region's ecosystems and economies, an important number of tuna populations are overfished.

-Yellowfin tuna in the Indian Ocean was deemed to be "very close to an overfished state, or already overfished" by the IOTC back in 2008 and formally classified as overfished in 2015.21 Although IOTC parties agreed to a "recovery plan" in 2016, yellowfin tuna populations have shown no signs of recovery.
+Yellowfin tuna in the Indian Ocean was deemed to be "very close to an overfished state, or already overfished" by the IOTC back in 200820 and formally classified as overfished in 2015.21 Although IOTC parties agreed to a "recovery "Climate change could have an obvious negative economic impact on Indian Ocean fishing communities, yet the existing management bodies have failed to consider and act on climate as a threat multiplier for these fish populations."

+plan" in 2016,22 yellowfin tuna populations have shown no signs of recovery.
 In fact, the IOTC scientific committee identified "the 2018 catch being the largest since 2010 (440,833 MT),"-a fact that tells of the lack of accountability by Indian Ocean fishing fleets.
-In 2019, the IOTC adopted a new "recovery plan" but it was full of exemptions and did not address some of the fundamental problems, such as the massive use of drifting Fish Aggregating Devices (FADs) in the fishery (see 'FADs have changed the Indian Ocean seascape' on p9).24
+In 2019, the IOTC adopted a new "recovery plan" but it was full of exemptions23 and did not address some of the fundamental problems, such as the massive use of drifting Fish Aggregating Devices (FADs) in the fishery (see 'FADs have changed the Indian Ocean seascape' on p9).24